Geming400/DontUpdateAccount/readme.md

 This mod prevents <cb>exactly this</cb> !

 Note: This simply won't update your account stats.
 You can still **update the social links, send messages, etc**...

+Thanks to jasmine for making this code not horrible